-This area incorporates the activities of five academic staff (Hugo van der Hart, James McCann, Gleb Gribakin, Francesca Shearer and Andrew Brown), one research fellow (Jonathan Parker), two early stage researchers and several PhD students.
+This area incorporates the activities of two academic staff (Hugo van der Hart, and Andrew Brown), two research fellows (Jack Wragg and Gregory Armstrong), two early stage researchers and several PhD students.
 The group also has strong connections with Daniel Dundas in the Atomistic Simulation Centre at QUB.

 A large part of our research is in exploiting massively parallel computers to address detailed electronic effects in laser-atom interactions.
 This work has led to the development of several world leading computer codes, notably the HELIUM method- a fully dimensional integration of the Schrödinger equation for laser interaction with few electron atoms, and the Time-dependent R-matrix (TDRM) method- an ab initio, fully non-perturbative method for treating general multielectron atoms and ions in ultrashort laser pulses.
 Most recently, the efforts of the group have converged in the form of the R-matrix with time-dependence (RMT) code, which combines the state of the art grid-based techniques of the HELIUM code with the basis set method developed for TDRM.

 Other areas of research in the group include:

 - R-matrix Floquet theory for multiphoton processes